junjiechen-chris/Improving-Unsupervised-Constituency-Parsing-via-Maximizing-Semantic-Information/README.md

 The training and evaluation can be run using [this colab notebook](https://drive.google.com/file/d/1RYPwPp8aEJ7-gjgyxJRVYUKEZWP1JbOW/view?usp=sharing)

-Detailed usage of this codebase will be detailed in later days.
+~~Detailed usage of this codebase will be detailed in later days.~~

-Pre-processed datasets are available in [huggingface](https://huggingface.co/datasets/HarpySeal/Improving-Unsupervised-Constituency-Parsing-via-Maximizing-Semantic-Information/tree/main)
+---
+### How to prepare data
+#### Using preprocessed datasets

 ----
-### How to run the code
+## How to run the code
-#### Installation
+### Installation
 ```
 git clone https://github.com/junjiechen-chris/Improving-Unsupervised-Constituency-Parsing-via-Maximizing-Semantic-Information.git
 pip install -e Improving-Unsupervised-Constituency-Parsing-via-Maximizing-Semantic-Information
 cp -r Improving-Unsupervised-Constituency-Parsing-via-Maximizing-Semantic-Information/config config
 ```
-#### Preparing Data
+### Preparing Data
-Option 1: Download preprocessed data from huggingface repo
+Option 1: Download preprocessed data from huggingface repo.
+All datasets are available in [huggingface](https://huggingface.co/datasets/HarpySeal/Improving-Unsupervised-Constituency-Parsing-via-Maximizing-Semantic-Information/tree/main)

 ```
 !mkdir -p data
 !wget https://huggingface.co/datasets/HarpySeal/Improving-Unsupervised-Constituency-Parsing-via-Maximizing-Semantic-Information/resolve/main/english.zip